-28. REPORTING OFFENDING PLAYERS.
+28. REPORTING OFFENDING PLAYERS

-- (a) Umpires shall in every case, and without taking into consideration any question as to whether the offending player received provocation or not, report to the controlling body every player who - (i) Goes over an opponent's mark and does not go back immediately when ordered by the field umpire. - (ii) Unduly holds an opponent who has taken a mark. - (iii) Wilfully wastes time. - (iv) Unduly interferes with a player whilst such player is kicking for goal. - (v) Disputes the decision of an umpire. - (vi) Unduly interferes with or assaults, or uses abusive, threatening, or insulting language or behaviour towards him during the progress of the game, or within or without the oval on the day of the match. - (vii) Assaults another player. - (viii) Uses abusive, threatening, or insulting language, or otherwise misconducts himself during the progress of the game, or within the oval on the day of the match. - (ix) Throws an opponent after that player has made a mark, or after the ball is otherwise out of play. - (x) Violently pushes an opponent after such opponent has had his kick. - (xi) Intentionally trips or kicks or attempts to trip or kick an opponent. - (xii) Strikes or attempts to strike a player either with his hand or arm - (xiii) Charges an opponent when such opponent is not in possession of the ball, or when he is in the air for a mark. - (iv) Is guilty of unduly rough play. - (xv) Remains on the playing field not wearing proper uniform, after being warned by the field umpire. - (xvi) Infringes any of the provisions of Law 4. - (b) A controlling body may disqualify for any term players who have been reported for and found guilty of breaches of the Laws. - (c) A controlling body may delegate the power conferred by Law 28 (b) to any person or body of persons duly constituted in accordance with its rules for the purpose of investigating any report of a player made in accordance with these Laws. - (d) Umpires may caution but must not at any time threaten a player. - (e) The provisions of this Law shall apply to all games conducted by the controlling body, and may be adopted by country and other bodies if so desired, or varied by them to suit local requirements.
+- (a) Umpires shall in every case, and without taking into consideration any question as to whether the offending player received provocation or not, report to the controlling body every player who - (i) Goes over an opponent's mark and does not go back immediately when ordered by the field umpire. - (ii) Unduly holds an opponent who has taken a mark. - (iii) Wilfully wastes time. - (iv) Unduly interferes with a player whilst such player is kicking for goal. - (v) Disputes the decision of an umpire. - (vi) Unduly interferes with or assaults, or uses abusive, threatening, or insulting language, or behaviour towards an umpire during the progress of the match, or within or without the oval on the day of the match. - (vii) Assaults another player. - (viii) Uses abusive, threatening or insulting language, or otherwise misconducts himself during the progress of the match or within the oval on the day of the match.